Multi-Objective Hardware-Mapping Co-Optimisation for Multi-DNN Workloads on Chiplet-based Accelerators: Background and Motivation

 \subsection{Hardware-Mapping Co-Optimisation}

-A typical hardware-mapping co-optimisation framework takes as input, a target DNN model, an optimisation objective (e.g. latency) and the resource constraints (e.g. area).
-It returns as output a hardware configuration with the optimal instances of resources and an optimal mapping strategy to run the DNN model on the accelerator.
-This co-optimisation can be used at design-time to build a more efficient accelerator.
+A typical hardware-mapping co-optimisation framework takes as input, a target DNN, an optimisation objective (e.g. latency) and the resource constraints (e.g. area).
+It returns as output a hardware configuration with the optimal instances of resources and an optimal mapping strategy to run the DNN on the accelerator.
+This co-optimisation can be used at \textit{design-time}.
+Figure~\ref{gra:motive2} shows how the normalised EDP varies when the same ResNet50 DNN model~\cite{he2016deep} is run with hardware-only, mapping-only and hardware-mapping co-optimisation.
+Hardware-only optimisation has lower energy due to optimal hardware resources but higher latency (delay) due to fixed mapping.
+On the contrary, mapping-only optimisation has a lower delay due to optimal mapping strategy but higher energy due to fixed hardware.
+Co-optimisation gets the best of hardware and mapping, and has the lowest normalised EDP.
 However, the search space is extremely large as it is the cross-product of hardware and mapping.
 For example, DiGamma~\cite{kao2022digamma} recently reported a design space as large as $O(10^{36})$, and that is only for a single accelerator.
-The same space for a multi-accelerator system could reach up to $O(10^{55})$ with just 4 ResNet50-like DNN models and 16 SAs, by using equation~\eqref{eq:hw_sa} through~\eqref{eq:sr}.
+MOHaM offers a DSE which is orders of magnitude faster than the standard exhaustive search.